m-mizutani/libfluent/README.md

 Prerequisite
 --------------

-- C++11
+- C++11 compiler
-- libmsgpack
+- libmsgpack >= 0.5.9
-- fluentd (for test)
+- ruby, fluentd, msgpack-ruby (for test)

 Functions
 --------------

 - Support nested message such as `{"a": {"b": {"c": 3}}}`
 - Support array in message such as `{"a": [1, 2, 3]}`
-- Support multithread buffering
+- Asynchronous emitting and buffering
-- Reconnect when disconnected (under development)
+- Reconnect when disconnected
 - Exponential backoff for reconnect

 Examples